sriramab/gamamanual/GoldMinerModel_step2.md

 }
 ```

-The second plan called _getGold_ is defined to achieve the _extract_gold_ intention. if the agent has no target (it does not know where to go), it adds a new sub-intention to choose a goldmine and put the current intention on hold (the agent will wait to select a gold mine to go before executing again this plan).
+The second plan called _getGold_ is defined to achieve the _has_gold_ intention. if the agent has no target (it does not know where to go), it adds a new sub-intention to choose a goldmine and put the current intention on hold (the agent will wait to select a gold mine to go before executing again this plan).
 The _add_subintention_ has 3 arguments: the sub-intention (choose_goldmine), the super intention (extract_gold) and a boolean that defines if the sub-intention should or not be added as well as a desire.
 If the agent has already a target, it moves toward this target using the _goto_ action of the _moving_ skill.
 If the agent reaches its target - goldmine - (target = location), the agent tries to extract gold nuggets from it.
 If the corresponding goldmine (that one located at the target location) is not empty, the agent extract a gold nugget from it: the agent adds the belief that it has a gold nugget, then the quantity of golds in the gold mine is reduced.
 Otherwise, if the gold mine is empty, the agent adds the belief that this gold mine is empty. then the target is set to nil.

 ```
 species miner skills: [moving] control:simple_bdi {
         ...
-        plan getGold intention:extract_gold
+        plan getGold intention:has_gold
 	{
 		if (target = nil) {
-			do add_subintention(extract_gold,choose_goldmine, true);
+			do add_subintention(has_gold,choose_goldmine, true);
 			do current_intention_on_hold();
 		} else {
 			do goto target: target ;